GuoliangLi-HZAU/ChIA-PET_Tool_V3/README.md

         only needed for hichip data
     --genomefile\tgenome fasta file path, needed for with --ligation_site and without --restrictionsiteFile only needed for hichip data

     --start_step: start with which step, 1: linker filtering; 2: mapping to genome; 3: removing redundancy; 4:
     categorization of PETs; 5: peak calling; 6: interaction calling; 7: visualizing, default: 1"
+    --stop_step: stop with which step, see above
     --output: specifies the directory to store the output data from ChIA-PET Tool V3,
     note: please specify the absolute path of output directory.
     --prefix: specifies the prefix of all the output files, default: out.